On the Essential Spectrum of Phase-Space Anisotropic Pseudodifferential Operators: Introduction and main results

 The last two sections are dedicated to examples.
 Roughly, the new operators one expects to cover by this phase-space anisotropic formalism are zero order pseudodifferential operators and classes of strictly positive order non-elliptic operators.

 We mention that many of the recent articles treating the essential spectrum of anisotropic operators have as a background an Abelian locally compact group $\X$ \cite{GI1,GI3,Ma1}, or even rather general metric spaces $\X$ without a group structure \cite{Da,Ge}.
-Rieffel's calculus is not yet developed in such a generality, so a lot of operators with a complicated phase-space behavior still beg for an adequate treatment.
+As mentioned before, the results are essentially confined to the restricted configurational isotropy due to the use of crossed products.
+Rieffel's calculus has been partially extended in \cite{Ka} to actions of Abelian locally compact groups on $C^*$-algebras and this could probably be used with extra effort to treat operators with a complicated phase-space behavior in such a framework.

 This short paper is not the right opportunity to draw the history of studying the essential spectrum with (or without) algebraic techniques.
 Beside the articles already quoted, we send also to \cite{ABG,LN,MPR,RRR,RRS} and to references therein for other results.